imvaskel/soteria/README.md

 ## Why?

 When looking for a polkit authentication agent, I noticed that most were either extremely old, using a framework that I didn't like, or completely unstylable.
 Additionally, most were hard to edit as they just called out to polkit's `libpolkit-agent` to do all the work.
-Because of this, I decieded to put the work in to figure out how authentication agents worked.
+Because of this, I decided to put the work in to figure out how authentication agents worked.

 It should be noted that this project does still call out to libpolkit-agent, but only via the polkit agent helper.
 This is because polkit uses root sending a dbus response to the polkit daemon to confirm authentication as the identity.
 I find it non-beneficial to put in